junxit/us-congress-bills-116/metadata.md

 - 2020-12-07 — Senate amendment agreed to: Amendment SA 2693 agreed to in Senate by Unanimous Consent.
 - 2020-12-07 — Senate amendment proposed (on the floor): Amendment SA 2693 proposed by Senator McConnell for Senator Alexander.
 - 2020-12-07 — Senate amendment submitted
+- 2020-12-08 — Message on Senate action sent to the House.
+- 2020-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-10 — Mrs. Dingell asked unanimous consent that the House agree to the Senate amendment.
+- 2020-12-10 — Mrs. Dingell asked unanimous consent to take the bill, H.R.
+1503 from the Speaker's Table and agree to the Senate amendment. (consideration: CR H7130-7131)
+- 2020-12-10 — On motion that the House agree to the Senate amendment Agreed to without objection. (text: CR H7130-7131)
+- 2020-12-10 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to without objection.(text: CR H7130-7131)
+- 2020-12-24 — Presented to President.
+- 2020-12-24 — Presented to President.
+- 2021-01-05 — Became Public Law No: 116-290.
+- 2021-01-05 — Became Public Law No: 116-290.
+- 2021-01-05 — Signed by President.
+- 2021-01-05 — Signed by President.